On a climb up Mount Whitney, the atmospheric pressure drops to 46... | Channels for Pearson+

 Textbook Question

 On a climb up Mount Whitney, the atmospheric pressure drops to 467 mmHg.
-What is the pressure in terms of the following units? d.
-Pa
+What is the pressure in terms of the following units? b. torr

 Verified Solution